 Public Art and Placemaking

-There is a vital connection between art and urban planning.
-For planners, placemaking is, more than ever, beginning to involve the use of public art to revitalize cities.
-For artists, understanding the public realm is essential to the creation of effective and meaningful public art.
-DAAP is unique in that it offers Art and Planning within the same college, and there is already a strong connection present.
+There is a vital connection between fine art and urban planning.
+For planners, placemaking involves the use of public art to revitalize cities.
+For artists, understanding the public realm as a locus of expression is important.
+College of DAAP is the home for the study of both art and planning, and this certificate program bridges the two.

 The Public Art and Placemaking Certificate program is open to university post-baccalaureate or graduate students.
 Applications should be sent to the director of the Public Art and Placemaking Certificate Program.
 Applications require: